Shayoconnell7/pymaceuticals_challenge/README.md

 # pymaceuticals_challenge

-I have never had a very strong background in math, so I was a little worried about this homework going in.
-I was able to complete it, but I feel like for the later sections (correlation, linear regression, box and whisker plots), being able to complete and show the calculations did not necessarily mean I understand the how or why.
+ I was able to complete this homework, but it was honestly pretty frustrating.
+The readme instructions and starter document were not at all clear, and there were a lot of places where I wasn't even sure exactly what you were asking for.
+When I went to my tutor, TAs, ask BCS, and the instructor for clarification, I got more uncertainty when they also didn't know, or gave me competing answers.

   - First, I imported dependancies and read in the data from both csvs.